jobjo/jobjo.github.io/_posts/2015-02-06-immutable-services.md

 ---
 layout: post
-title: Designing services on top of immutable data structures
+title: Building services on top of immutable data structures
 ---
 Using immutable data structures enables equational reasoning and assures that update operations are atomic.
 However, purely immutable interfaces are not always feasible.
 For instance a *RESTful* service typically needs to propagate the effects of update operations to other clients.
 In this post I describe a strategy for constructing mutable service interfaces on top of purely immutable data structures.
 I'm using F# to exemplify.